muses-code-js/express-workshop-2/_challenges/challenge2.md

     postDetail.appendChild(delButton);
     ```

-Make sure you save those changes & refresh the web page.
+Make sure you save those changes and refresh the web page.
 You should see the delete link at the bottom of each post.

 It will look like this: